atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 I *
 1
 .
 103
-Nay, ” Said Charles, .(stepping a few paces back, and putting himself into a proper position) “it is now high time “to convince you that I will not bear “Such language tamely.”. i y
+Nay, " Said Charles, .(stepping a few paces back, and putting himself into a proper position) “it is now high time “to convince you that I will not bear “Such language tamely.". i y
-“Fire then, ” cried Lumley.
+“Fire then, " cried Lumley.
 .. ' ' V '! '
 ft 4 /.. * f, jt .i
 He did So, and shot him dead, as he believed, as he lay on the ground, sense less, and .without anytigsts. of life.,..